adrianragobar/BME488-squat-biomechanics/README.md

 Given an individual's body dimensions, does the length of the femur allow the individual to obtain stability when attempting a deep squat
 #### torso_angle.py
 Torso angle was incremented.
 For each torso angle, femur length was varied and the x coordinate for the centre of mass was calculated and plotted.
+#### knee_angle.py
+Femur angle was incremented.
+For each femur angle, femur length was varied and the x coordinate for the centre of mass was calculated and plotted.
 #### ankle_angle.py
-Ankle angle was incremented.
-For each ankle angle, femur length was varied and the x coordinate for the centre of mass was calculated and plotted.
+Leg angle was incremented.
+For each leg angle, femur length was varied and the x coordinate for the centre of mass was calculated and plotted.